Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Haringey and are not the council.
 About us

-The Cabinet Member Signing meeting was scheduled to discuss a significant revenue budget virement from the Housing Revenue Account (HRA) reserves to manage housing disrepair cases and fund electrical inspections.
-Other key items included the appointment of a representative to the Seven Sisters Market Partnership Advisory Group and the appointment of external auditors for Homes for Haringey.
+The Leader of the Council, Councillor Peray Ahmet, approved a significant virement of £3.5 million from the Housing Revenue Account (HRA) reserves to address escalating housing disrepair cases and fund essential electrical safety inspections.
+The meeting also saw the appointment of a representative to the Seven Sisters Market Partnership Advisory Group (SSMPAG) and consent given for Homes for Haringey to appoint new external auditors.

-A substantial revenue budget virement of £6.9 million was scheduled for discussion, to be drawn from the Housing Revenue Account (HRA) reserves.
-This funding is intended to address the increasing costs associated with managing housing disrepair cases and to cover the expenses of an Electrical Inspection & Condition Report (EICR) programme.
+A crucial decision made at the meeting was the approval of a £3.5 million virement from the Housing Revenue Account (HRA) reserves.
+This funding is earmarked for two critical areas: managing the increasing costs associated with legal housing disrepair cases and funding the delivery of Electrical Inspection & Condition Reports (EICRs) for the council's housing portfolio.

-which was deemed not feasible due to the risk of legal judgments against the Council and potential penalties for non-compliance.
-Another option explored was identifying savings or stopping other housing-related works, with £3.4 million of the required costs to be funded by savings from the Housing Operations & Building Safety revenue budget.
-Insourcing was also considered, with capacity being developed, but the need for external solicitors in the interim was acknowledged.
+which was deemed not viable due to the risk of legal judgments against the council and potential penalties for non-compliance.
+Another option was to identify savings or halt other housing works to fund these costs, but the report indicated that the required £6.9 million would be funded through a combination of reserve drawdowns and savings from the Housing Operations & Building Safety revenue budget.
+Insourcing of legal and repairs services was also considered, with capacity being developed, but the immediate need for external support remained.

 Appointment of External Auditors for Homes for Haringey